 Businesses (except micro-businesses) and other non-household municipal premises will be affected first, meaning they need to be compliant by March 31st, 2025.

-While that might sound like a lot of bins, most businesses will only need three to be compliant:
+While that might sound like a lot of bins, most businesses will only need three or four to be compliant:

 - One dry mixed recycling bin for paper, glass, metals and plastics.